-Colorado

-(State of other jurisdiction of incorporation)

-46-5008129 (IRS Employer

-ID No.)

-1000 West Mississippi Avenue Denver, CO 80223

-(Address of principal executive offices)

-(Issuer's Telephone Number)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company X

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Securities registered pursuant to Section 12(b) of the Act: None

-As of November 8, 2019, there were 36,707,607 shares of the registrant's common stock issued and outstanding.
+Colorado 46-5008129 (State of other jurisdict of incorporation) ion (IRS Employer ID No.) Denver, ississippi Avenue CO 80223 pal executive offices) , 935-8420 ephone Number) ed by Section 13 or 15(d) of the Securities Exchange Ac and (2) has been subject to such filing requirements for ractive Data File required to be submitted and posted put of that the registrant was required to submit such files). rated filer, a non-accelerated filer, a smaller reporting of eporting company" and "emerging growth company" in Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check m accounting standards provided pursuant to Section 13 not to use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12 2b-2 of the Exchange Act).
+Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: None As of November 8, 2019, there were 36,707,607 share s of the registrant's common stoc ek issued and outstanding.